pablodecm/phd_thesis/src/101_chapter_1.md

-current interpretation of the universe is that everything that could be produced would be produced, meaning that any outcome that can happen in a way that is consistent with the underlying propierties of nature is possible.
-Even though the true description the properties of nature is not kwown, as discussed in Section [-@sec:standard_model], the Standard Model provides an effective model and restricts considerably the space of possible outcomes, in a way that can be compared with experimental
+current interpretation of the universe is that everything that could be produced would be produced, meaning that any outcome that can happen in a way that is consistent with the underlying properties of nature is possible.
+Even though the true description the properties of nature is not known, as discussed in Section [-@sec:standard_model], the Standard Model provides an effective model and restricts considerably the space of possible outcomes, in a way that can be compared with experimental